 ISPM remains committed to making geospatial data and information on participatory planning open and free to all.
 Join the ISPM community to access all events, discussions, and learning resources.
 Membership is free.

 Rudo is a geographer with Digital Democracy who works with indigenous and other traditional communities in South America on participatory mapping and storytelling projects.

 Monti is a is a geographer with a PhD from the Department of Geography, University of Hawaii at Manoa, Honolulu (USA).

 Charla is an activist and scholar of participatory mapping.
 She is the founder of OrganizingTogether Consultancy Group, a cooperative development consultancy.

-Visit our website for full profiles of the ISPM executive committee, special advisors, and editorial board.
+Join the network to see our full Membership directory and the complete list of ISPM executive committee members, special advisors, and editorial board.